-Unilever and the UK’s Department for International Development (DFID) have set up a programme to mount a rapid response to contain and limit the spread of Covid-19.
+Unilever and the UK’s Foreign, Commonwealth and Development Office (FCDO) have set up a programme to mount a rapid response to contain and limit the spread of Covid-19.
 The programme will reach up to a billion people, raising awareness and changing behaviour, to make sure people are washing their hands with soap regularly and disinfecting surfaces.

 The ‘Hygiene & Behaviour Change Coalition (HBCC)’ represents a £100 million contribution to the UK’s response to tackling Covid-19 in low and middle income countries.
 The HBCC is taking a three-pronged approach, building on Unilever’s tried and tested hygiene interventions: mass communications, behaviour change programs and digital solutions, focused on hand hygiene and environmental hygiene.